haydenjeune/lookalike/README.md

 #### Index Service

 The Index Service is a gRPC service which provides an interface to query a FAISS index.
-The main reason that the FAISS lookup was not done in the API process was that PyTorch and FAISS both rely on OpenMP, and make some relatively incompatible assumptions about which variety of OpenMP libraries must be used, and where they are.
+The main reason that the FAISS lookup was not hosted in the API process was that PyTorch and FAISS both rely on OpenMP, and make some relatively incompatible assumptions about which variety of OpenMP libraries must be used, and where they are.
 The end result is that is was much easier to split the PyTorch and FAISS bit out into separate processes and communicate over gRPC.

 #### UI